 Figure 1.
 NIR specular reflection measurements reveal spectral differences in coated glass samples evaluated for use in photovoltaic panels.

 Reflectance intensity of the coated samples ranged from ~25% at lower wavelengths to as much as 80% at higher wavelengths.
 These values are relative to the response of the specular reflectance standard, which has nearly “flat” reflectivity across all NIR wavelengths.

 As developers of photovoltaic materials seek improvement in cell efficiency, the need for convenient analytical tools to evaluate glass coatings, dopants and other materials is great.
 Optical sensing systems such as NIR spectrometers can be configured for both research lab and process line applications.

 NIR spectroscopy can be used to determine the specular reflectivity of coated glass samples relative to each other and to known reflectance standards.
-As a result, the solar light-capturing efficiency of the sample coatings can be inferred using Ocean Insight spectrometers and accessories.
+As a result, the solar light-capturing efficiency of the sample coatings can be inferred using Ocean Optics spectrometers and accessories.

 Here’s a small sampling of recent open-access papers and citations about solar materials analysis, including increasingly popular perovskite solar cells: